KeramisCodes/Vue_Login/README.md

 This is a project I am working on as I learn Vue.js and Sass.
 As a mom I am constantly making note of my families health, scheduling appointments, and filing medical records.
-Though this application is currently just a login form, my goal is to create an app that will hold all this information for the user.
+Though this application is currently just a registration form, my goal is to create an app that will hold all this information for the user.

 Current Features:
-* Login Form
+* Registration Form

 Future Features:
 * Allow user to mark appointments on calendar